-He has served as a member of the Global Open Data Working Group and the Global Open Data Initiative.
-He is a co-chair of the Kenya OGP Working Group and was the chair of the Kenya Open Data Taskforce and the Kenya Open Government Initiative.
+He has served as a member of the Global Open Data Working Group and the Global Open Data Initiative and was the co-chair of the Kenya OGP Working Group, chair of the Kenya Open Data Taskforce and the Kenya Open Government Initiative.

 Al is a Mandela Washington Fellow (2014) and was recognised as a New Generation African Leader (2013) – African Leadership Network among other recognitions.
 He was last year named in ‘Top 40 under 40 Kenyan Men’ by leading publication ‘Business Daily.’

 Al Kags has been a prolific writer for many years, having written ground-breaking analytical stories in various media including BBC online, The Standard Newspapers and others.
-He published a book called Living Memories that documents the stories of elderly Kenyans who were adults in the 1930s, 40s and 50s.
+He published a book called ‘Living Memories’ that documents the stories of elderly Kenyans who were adults in the 1930s, 40s and 50s.
 He has also been published in diverse journals on diverse social issues.
 As an accomplished poet, Al published the Quarterly Colour Series of Poetry, a series of poetry ebooks distributed online.